mungewell/mpd-utils/mpc_touch_reverse/mpc_touch.md

 Linux)  will send Note/CC packets (for all buttons and dials), and it also responds to SysEx commands/requests.

+Strangely the 'Private' Midi interface is not listed in Windows

 Note: once connected to MPC software in Windows, none of the Midi ports are connected or sending button presses - suggesting that comms to MPC software is happening via the USB HID port.